- Grad Students

 If you have any questions or comments about using the project management application please contact the CI Office

-Award levels: Funding is based on availability of funds and is determined by the number of undergraduate students enrolled in each CI team.
-Plan for a budget of $300/student up to $2,000 maximum per semester for a team of 6 or more students.
+Award levels: Funding levels vary.
+Requests of up to a maximum of $2,000 per semester for a team of 6 or more students are permissible.
 You do not have to request funds to offer a CI.
 There are several projects that do not require funds to support their research activities.

 Fund balances: Each CI project has a unique budget account number.
 The budget is based in the department of the primary faculty team leader.
 All spending should be done through your department office (not the CI office).
 Please check your account balance before spending!
 The account balance appears on your project's manage page and can also be found in your FBIS page.

-Funds can be renewed annually upon receipt of a project report.
-CI funds carry over from fall to spring semester.
-Funds do not carry over across fiscal years.You must complete all spending for your CI project prior to the end of spring semester each year.
+Funds do not carry over across fiscal years.You must complete all spending for your CI project prior to the end of spring classes each year.

-Allowable expenses: Funds should support team research activities, such as by purchasing supplies for the project or supporting student travel to do research.
-CI funds should be spent on the team projects and students.
+Allowable expenses: Funds should support CI team research activities, such as by purchasing supplies for the project.
 Consult the Policies and Procedures for Spending Funds page for details.

 Prohibited expenses: CI funds cannot be used for faculty, staff, or student salaries.
 CI funds cannot pay honoraria or be used for professional development.